If you consider yourself to be a pretty avid cook, then you might utilize cooking twine from time to time.

 You might find some suggestions to use other substitutes from certain people.
 Some have suggested using things such as rubber bands to act as substitutes for cooking twine.

-This is a terrible idea and it could burn up in the oven, creating a terrible health risk.
+This is a terrible idea, and it could burn up in the oven, creating a terrible health risk.

 It’s also true that rubber should not be used on your food because it can ruin the flavor of your dish.
-Things like sewing thread might seem like a good substitute for cooking twine at first glance, but they’re actually flammable and could wind up burning your house down if you aren’t careful.
+Things like regular sewing thread might seem like a good substitute for cooking twine at first glance, but they’re actually flammable and could wind up burning your house down if you aren’t careful.

 Essentially, it isn’t worth it to try to use many of these so-called substitutes because of the dangers that they present.